tbonefb/four-speed-fan-button-row/README.md

-# Fan Percent Button Row
+# Four Speed Fan Button Row

-Provides a means to program 2 or 3 preset speed percentage settings for fans selectable from a Lovelace button row.
+Provides a means to program 4 ( or 2 or 3 ) preset speed percentage settings for fans selectable from a Lovelace button row.

+## NOTE: Forked and modified from [Fan Button Percent Row](https://github.com/finity69x2/fan-percent-button-row)

 ## NOTE: You must be on Home Assistant V2021.3.X or higher to use this plug-in.
-However, if your fan integration hasn't been updated to the new control method (if it doesn't actually use percentages for speeds but still uses a speed list) then you need to use the fan-control-entity-row.
+However, if your fan integration hasn't been updated to the new control method (if it doesn't actually use percentages for speeds but still uses a speed list) then you need to use the fan-control-entity-row

 Installation: